bentoBAUX/bentoBAUX/README.md

 <p align="center"><strong>Technical Artist &amp; Graphics Programmer — Bridging Art and Code</strong></p>

 Hello!
-My name is Bennett and I am a computer science student specialising in real-time rendering and shader development, combining technical expertise with 3D art experience to bridge artists and engineers.
+My name is Bennett, and I am a computer science student specialising in real-time rendering and shader development.
+With a strong foundation in 3D art and technical expertise, I focus on bridging the gap between artists and engineers.

 ## Currently
 - Developing custom shaders and rendering systems in Unity and Vulkan, including building my own Vulkan-based renderer